Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Introduction.

-Adding Class Object to the Collection.
+Adding a Class Object to the Collection.

 1. Open your database and display the VBA Window (ALT+F11).